 UK citizens, businesses and the wider world are facing an unprecedented threat from the current coronavirus (COVID-19) pandemic.
 As a leading retailer it is vital that we continue to supply customers with essential foodstuffs, medicines, and other items at such a difficult time.

 This document provides a summary assessment of Asda’s approach to reducing the risks associated with COVID-19, so far as is reasonably practicable.
 This approach extends to reducing risk to our customers, colleagues and others affected by our operations across the United Kingdom.

 This also considers our position as an essential business required to maintain a service to customers in a time of great need.
 In determining appropriate control measures, Asda has regard to relevant Government guidance.
 Asda will continue to review its control measures as Government guidance develops.

 Throughout this unprecedented situation Asda has consulted and taken feedback from several key stakeholders including:

-• Government departments including the Department for Environment, Food and Rural Affairs and Public Health England;
+• Government departments including the Department for Environment, Food and Rural Affairs, Department of Health and Social Care and Public Health England.

 • Colleague and management representative bodies; and

 This has assisted Asda in designing and implementing the controls which are summarised below.